Chic African Culture Africa Factbook

 Discovery of African Diamonds and the Zulu Clan

 Zulu warriors massacred around 1,350 British troops at their camp in the first days of the battle of Isandlwana.
-Despite this early win, the Zulu nation was eventually defeated and came under the control of the Colony of Natal and later to be named the Union of South Africa.
+This was an early win, but the Zulu nation was eventually defeated and came under the control of the Colony of Natal and later to be named the Union of South Africa.

 The capture of the Zulu leader Cetshwayo kaMpande who was the nephew of the legendary Shaka Zulu, in August 1879 ended the Anglo-Zulu war after 6-months of fighting.